apify/apify-cli/README.md

   $ apify push [ACTORID]

 ARGUMENTS
-  ACTORID  ID of an existing actor on the Apify platform where the files will be pushed.
-If not provided, the command
+  ACTORID  Name or ID of the actor to run (e.g. "apify/hello-world" or "E2jjCZBezvAZnX8Rb").
+If not provided, the
-           will create or modify the actor with the name specified in ".actor/actor.json" file.
+           command will create or modify the actor with the name specified in ".actor/actor.json" file.

 OPTIONS
   -b, --build-tag=build-tag              Build tag to be applied to the successful actor build.
 By default, it is taken